jwegmann27/frontend-nanodegree-mobile-portfolio/views/README.md

 2. Fixed similar problem with updatePositions function.
 3. Lowered the number of pizzas scrolling the screen.
 4. Optimized images for the website.

+Page Speed Insight Optimizations
+- Although the fixes above did help as far as my timeline and performance there were still some page speed scores that needed to be raised.
+- First of which was to inline all the css even the bootstrap css.
+I know it seems to make the page crowded but it does result in a better pagespeed score.
+- I tried to then look at what JS could be asynced but that didnt really help much becusae we main.js cant be asynced or the background pizzas wont show.
+- Then I used grunt to optimize the images.
+The optimizing of the images was a majority of the page speed increase.
+- Other fixes were to minify any html css or javascript being used.

+Using Grunt
+- In this project I really only used grunt for the image optimizing.
+But it can be used for much more.
+- To use grunt you will first need to install it. type into you cmd prompt "npm install".
+- Then run the command "npm install -g grunt-cli".
+- After this you will have the intial files but you wil need to install each feature seperate depending on what you need.
+- For ex to optimize images first use this cmd to install the module. "npm install grunt-contrib-imagemin --save-dev"
+- Then in your gruntfile.js you will need to configure it.
+Follow this link for instructions how to write your gruntfile,js http://gruntjs.com/sample-gruntfile
+- After you add all your modules to run grunt simply type "grunt" while in your working directory.